 - In 1965, the top five industries for startup companies were: housing, computer technology, chemicals, electrically powered consumer durables and automobile services/parts.
 Today, the top five fastest growing industries are: candy, mobile apps, accounting services, fast casual dining and green construction.

-- In 1960, roughly 10 percent of small businesses in the United States were owned by minorities.
-As of 2007, one-fifth (21.3 percent) of the nation’s 28 million small businesses were minority-owned.
+- In 1960, minorities owned roughly 10 percent of small businesses in the United States.
+As of 2007, the number of minority-owned businesses increased to 21.3 percent (one-fifth) of the nation’s 28 million small businesses.

 - In 1972, women owned only 4 percent of all American businesses.
 Today, 38 percent of American businesses are owned by women.